Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Exact feedback linearization of flat systems

-with $\Dim{z}=|A|-n$, i.e. the input-output behavior of the closed-loop system is given by $y_{[A]}=v$.
-In the case $|A|=n$, $z$ is empty and the feedback \eqref{eq:endogenous_dynamic_quasistatic_feedback} reduces to $u=\alpha(x,v,v_{[1]},\ldots)$, i.e. a quasi-static feedback of the state $x$. \end{thm} The proof of this theorem is done constructively and thereby provides a systematic method for constructing a feedback which actually introduces the time derivatives $\varphi_{[A]}$ of a flat output as new input.
-The condition on the linear independence of the differentials $\D x,\D\varphi_{[A]},\D\varphi_{[A+1]},\ldots,\D\varphi_{[R-1]}$\footnote{Note that due to the linear independence of the differentials of time derivatives of a flat output up to an arbitrary order and $\D x\in\Span{\D\varphi_{[0,R-1]}}$, the linear independence of $\D x,\D\varphi_{[A]},\D\varphi_{[A+1]},\ldots,\D\varphi_{[R-1]}$ actually implies linear independence of the differentials $\D x,\D\varphi_{[A]},\D\varphi_{[A+1]},\ldots,\D\varphi_{[\beta]}$ up to an arbitrary order $\beta$.} roughly speaking assures that trajectories of $\varphi_{[A]}$ (i.e. the derivatives of the flat output intended as new inputs) are not restricted by the current state $x$ of the system.
-This is analogous to the independence of the original control input $u$ and the state $x$ (the differentials $\D x,\D u,\D u_{[1]},\ldots$ are obviously linearly independent).
+The proof of this theorem is done constructively and thereby provides a systematic method for constructing a feedback which actually introduces the time derivatives $\varphi_{[A]}$ of a~flat output as new input.
+The condition on the linear independence of the differentials $\D x,\D\varphi_{[A]},\D\varphi_{[A+1]},\allowbreak\dots,\D\varphi_{[R-1]}$\footnote{Note that due to the linear independence of the differentials of time derivatives of a flat output up to an arbitrary order and $\D x\in\Span{\D\varphi_{[0,R-1]}}$, the linear independence of $\D x,\D\varphi_{[A]},\D\varphi_{[A+1]},\dots,\D\varphi_{[R-1]}$ actually implies linear independence of the differentials $\D x,\D\varphi_{[A]},\D\varphi_{[A+1]},\dots,\D\varphi_{[\beta]}$ up to an arbitrary order $\beta$.} roughly speaking assures that trajectories of $\varphi_{[A]}$ (i.e., the derivatives of the flat output intended as new inputs) are not restricted by the current state $x$ of the system.
+This is analogous to the independence of the original control input $u$ and the state $x$ (the differentials $\D x,\D u,\D u_{[1]},\dots$ are obviously linearly independent).
 Note that the time derivatives $\varphi_{[R]}$ introduced as new input by means of the endogenous dynamic feedback discussed above always satisfy this independence condition.
 Furthermore, it can be shown that the condition can only be satisfied for multi-indices $A$ with $|A|\geq n$.
-An obvious example which does not meet this condition are the components of an $x$-flat output. \begin{proof}[Proof of Theorem \ref{thm:linerizing_feedback}] The construction of the feedback is similar to the construction of the classical endogenous dynamic feedback which introduces the time derivatives $\varphi_{[R]}$ of a flat output as new input and which we recalled above.
-However, instead of extending the flat parameterization $x=F_x(\varphi_{[0,R-1]})$ of the state to a diffeomorphism with $|R|-n$ arbitrary functions $z^l=F_z^l(\varphi_{[0,R-1]})$ (see \eqref{eq:Fxz}), here, a part of the functions used for extending $x=F_x(\varphi_{[0,R-1]})$ to a diffeomorphism will be given by the consecutive time derivatives $\varphi_{[A,R-1]}$.
+An obvious example which does not meet this condition are the components of an $x$-flat output. \begin{proof}[Proof of Theorem \ref{thm:linerizing_feedback}] The construction of the feedback is similar to the construction of the classical endogenous dynamic feedback which introduces the time derivatives $\varphi_{[R]}$ of a~flat output as new input and which we recalled above.
+However, instead of extending the flat parameterization $x=F_x(\varphi_{[0,R-1]})$ of the state to a diffeomorphism with $|R|-n$ arbitrary functions~\smash{$z^l\!=\!F_z^l(\varphi_{[0,R-1]})$} (see \eqref{eq:Fxz}), here, a part of the functions used for extending~${x\!=\!
+F_x(\varphi_{[0,R-1]})}$ to a diffeomorphism will be given by the consecutive time derivatives $\varphi_{[A,R-1]}$.